maim-lain/schooloflust/walkthrough.md

 ### Harfort:
 - Hi, I'm new. (+1 Charm)
-- Optional: Repeatedly talk to the guard
 - Search the trash can left of the main doors (Received BDSM tape)

 ---

 ### Entrance hall:
-- Optional: Talk to the student
+- Talk to the student
 - Search locker #9 (Received $25)
 - Go upstairs